Gus Frerotte: Washington Redskins

 Frerotte was selected in the seventh round of the 1994 NFL draft with the 197th overall pick by the Washington Redskins; earlier in the same draft, the Redskins had selected Heath Shuler with their first-round pick (third overall).
 Frerotte was not even the backup quarterback in the first game of the 1994 season, which saw John Friesz have most of the snaps besides Shuler.
 In the eighth week of the season, due to Shuler's sprained ankle injury, Frerotte became the starter for the game versus the Indianapolis Colts as decided by head coach Norv Turner.
 He went 17-of-32 for 226 yards with two touchdowns as Washington won 41–27.
 He started the next three games (each losses) before being inactive the rest of the year.
 Shuler was nabbed as the starter for the 1995 season but Frerotte would take over not long after, starting 11 games.

 During his Pro Bowl season in 1996, Frerotte passed for 3,453 yards (6th best in NFL and his career high), also ranking 9th in pass completions, finishing the year completing 270 of 470 passes.
 Frerotte also ranked 3rd in the league in average yards per pass completion (12.3).
 Frerotte had led the league in that category the season before (13.8 yards per completion), his first as a steady starter (16 games, 11 starts), finishing that year with 199 completions in 396 attempts for 2,751 yards with 13 touchdowns and 13 interceptions.

 In November 1997, Frerotte sprained his neck by ramming his head into a padded cement wall during a touchdown celebration in a 7-7 tie against the New York Giants on ESPN Sunday Night Football.
 Frerotte's season would end after breaking his hip against St. Louis in the Week 13 game on November 30, 1997.
 Turner stated a need for "consistency [and] accuracy" after the 1997 season that was not helped by a slow start in training camp the following year.
 Frerotte started the opening game of the 1998 season and went 8-of-12 for 93 yards with a touchdown and two interceptions while suffering a sore shoulder before being benched by Turner for Trent Green.
-He didn't play for the next four games before being put in against Philadelphia for over a dozen passes.
+He did not play for the next four games before being put in against Philadelphia for over a dozen passes.
 He then started against the Vikings and went 10-of-26 for 117 yards with an interception before being benched again for Green.
 He never saw the field for Washington again.